forestgrape/people_interactions/people_interactions.md

 Social organizations: E.g. sport clubs, political parties, scouts.

 #### Religions
 Religions are highly divers.
 Religions historically often united the spiritual world, science and society rules.
-Today the scope of religions varies hugely.
-Religions may cover traditions, the spiritual world, schools of life, concrete laws and how to behave, ideals how to live, and defining communities of people interactions.
+Today the scope of religions is broad.
+Religions can cover traditions, the spirituality, schools of life, how to life (from concrete laws to guides how to behave to ideals how to live) and defining communities.